ARM-software/CSAL/README.md

 See [`./build/readme_buildlib.md`](@ref buildlib) for further information on building the library.

 See [`./demos/readme_demos.md`](@ref demos) for further information on running the demos.

+__Simple usage__:

+Each CoreSight component that you need to access (trace unit, funnel, sink etc.) should be registered with CSAL by calling `cs_device_register`: see the "CoreSight component and topology registration" section of the API.
+You will need to know the physical address of the component.
+This may be obtained from a vendor datasheet, or sometimes it is discoverable from an on-chip ROM table.
+See `coresight-tools/discovery.md` for more details.
+Connections between devices should also be registered with CSAL.

+__Accessing components via a MEM-AP__:

+On some SoCs, components are accessed indirectly, via a MEM-AP component, which acts as a gateway into a separate address space.
+CSAL supports indirect access via MEM-AP when built with the `CSAL_MEMAP` option.
+The MEM-AP device, and any other directly accessible devices, should first be registered in the usual way, then `cs_set_default_memap()` should be called to register the MEM-AP as the owner for new devices.
+Subsequent device registrations take place in the address space of the MEM-AP, and the CSAL API functions can then act on the devices as normal.

+Note that access via a MEM-AP makes it especially important to avoid conflicts between multiple debug agents, to avoid race conditions on the MEM-AP's transfer registers.
+Each MEM-AP component provides two independent transfer areas, the second being at offset 0x1000.
+One can be used by an external debugger while the other is used by CSAL.
+CSAL will check the settings of MEM-AP's CLAIM register, to check if it is in use by an external debugger, and will then set the claim bit indicating self-hosted use.
+However, note that some external debuggers do not check or set the CLAIM bits.
+When using a MEM-AP,
+we recommend finding out which half of the MEM-AP is used by the debugger and using the other half.

+__Multithreading__:

+CSAL's global state is not thread-safe in general.
+However, once components are registered, it should generally be safe to use them concurrently from different threads as long as two threads are not writing to (or causing side-effects in) the same component at the same time.
+For example, one thread could program a trace unit while another is monitoring a trace sink and a third is sampling from a PMU, all via the CSAL APIs.

+When components are accessed indirectly via a shared MEM-AP, access from different threads will attempt to update the MEM-AP.
+It will generally be necessary to use some form of locking so that updates to the MEM-AP's transfer address register and use of its data transfer registers are within a critical section.
+This has not currently been implemented in CSAL.

 __Using the Library in Python__: